 Colorado State University (CSU) is a leader in sustainable universities, including being the first institution to reach the AASHE STARS platinum rating.
 In 2014 before many universities were even considering solar energy CSU put out an RFP for solar energy development across its campus.
 Solaris Energy coordinated with a trusted solar installer partner to put together a winning proposal that led to a PPA for 6 rooftop solar systems.
 The project is now overseen by Solaris Energy's asset manager with the installer on-call for any service needs and years later is still producing at 90%+ and increasingly saving the University money due to a 0% escalation rate agreed upon in the PPA.

-The project was so successful that in 2020 Solaris Energy and the same solar installer won a second RFP with CSU to develop and finance another 21 sites across the campus.
+The project was so successful that in 2020 Solaris Energy and the same solar installer won a second RFP with CSU to develop and finance another 4.2 MW across 20 sites on 4 campuses.
 The team was selected in large part due to our ability to be collaborative, communicative, and flexible on fairly complex projects and lengthy hierarchical approval processes often seen in the university and municipal sectors.
 The project also caught the attention of the international Green Building Initiative as a strong example of how solar can be a low-cost way to improve building sustainability.
 CSU, the installer, and Solaris Energy were asked to sit on a webinar panel to showcase their successful work over the years and explain how other organizations can chart the same path.

 - Carol Dollard, Energy Engineer, Colorado State University

 City of San Rafael